 The first step in HIPAA compliance: Intake forms

-Intake forms are the cornerstone of protected health information in a practice.
+Although there are several types of HIPAA-friendly forms, intake forms are the cornerstone of protected health information in a practice.
 The vital information that they contain enables you to better treat your patients.
 But you are also responsible for protecting that information.

 Getting electronic signatures and verifying patient information can all be squared away before the patient walks into the waiting room.
 If using electronic intake forms is as easy as sending an email, why don’t all practices use them?
 What else should you do to improve the intake process for your patients?